 All drivers must become Van Certified through the Transportation Department before they are eligible to drive BMC Vans.

-Submit a Van Reservation Request Form a minimum of two weeks in advance to Kelly Sheard, email@example.com.
-The form is also available in the CEO.
+Submit a Van Reservation Request Form a minimum of one week in advance to Sydney Coppola, email@example.com.
+The form is also available at Civic Engagement.

 You will need to include the following information: